keithjgrant/Taming-CSS/Crawling/chapter4.md

 </p>
 ```

 We want this to be the start of our page.
 It has a heading and our main navigation, consisting of a list of links.
-In this list, we have a featured link, which we want to make orange to it stands out.
+In this list, we have a featured link, which we want to make orange so it stands out.
 So let's put together some CSS:

 ```css
 body {